 How do I learn?

 Step 1: Attend a free introductory session

 The first step is to see if this practice – and this teacher – resonates with you.
 The best way to do that is to attend a free, one hour intro talk, or watch this intro video.
 (The in-person intro talks are much more in-depth, but the video should give you enough info to whet your appetite.)
 Talks are generally offered in the evening, a couple of times a month, and we also offer informal Q/A sessions after our open group meditations.
-For a complete list of events see our CALENDAR.
+For a complete list of events see our EVENTS PAGE